rikkimax/twp-d/manuscript/content/codePointers.md

 Just like data it is possible to take pointers to functions and methods.
 A pointer to a function is called a function pointer.
 But a pointer to a method is called a delegate.
 The main difference between the two is that a delegate includes a context value with it.
 This will commonly be the instance of the class, struct or union.

 The syntax for the type which identifies a function pointer is: `` returnType function(ArgType1, ...) ``.
-Which is almost identical to a function delcaration except with the usage of function in the place of the name.
+Which is almost identical to a function declaration except with the usage of function in the place of the name.
 For a delegate it is almost identical except ``delegate``*(* replaces ``function``*(*.

 Within memory a function pointer is just a pointer.
 However a delegate also has a context pointer or value associated with it.
 A lot like how arrays work.

 **Previous theory:**

 Function pointers are merely a pointer to a block of memory.
-Allocated to potentially an unkown size and cannot be me modified.
+Allocated to potentially an unknown size and cannot be me modified.
 However they can be used to call functions.
 Delegate pointers are like function pointers in that they can call the method.
 But they differ in that they contain a context a little like how arrays have a length for a context.